timothyarmes/ta-meteor-apollo-starter-kit/README.md

-# Meteor 1.8, Apollo 2, React 16, Multi-lingual ready, PWA, SSR, Authentication & Styled-Components boilerplate

-A simple kit to start experimenting with Apollo, Meteor, React, PWA, SSR, Authentication and Styled Components.
+# A starting point for creating a new Progressive Web Application based on Apollo 2, Meteor 1.8 and React 16, with support for server-side rendering, authentication and Styled Components.

 ### This project includes the following libraries/functionality:
 - Apollo 2 GraphQL server running with Express bound to the Meteor (1.8) app